Nik4u22/Nik4u22/README.md

 - 👋 Hi, I am Nikhil Jagnade - Passionate programmer and freelance trainer
-- 👀 I’m interested in Java, Python, Flutter, Data Analysis, Data Science and Machine learning development and trainings.
+- 👀 I’m interested in Java, Python, Flutter, Data Analysis, Data Science and Machine learning.

 I am a passionate computer programmer having business acumen.
 I am a hardworking person and prefer to spend hours learning new technologies to solve real-world problems.
 I am a voracious reader and a quick learner.
 I am experienced in IT, Marketing Analytics, FMCG sales and distribution, new product launches, and data analysis in Banking, and public administration.